The Lubbock Con 2019 Cosplay Contest will take place on Saturday, February 23rd, 2019 at 6:00pm in the Banquet Hall.

 Groups may enter but will be judged as if the entire group were one person entering.
 Prizes for the group will be given to the group leader.

-Contestants will have no more than three minutes on stage.
-Contestants are not required to use the entire three minutes, but should at least pause while crossing the stage to allow adequate time for judging and pictures.
-Contestants going over time will be disqualified, so please plan any skits or performances accordingly.
+Contestants will have no more than thirty seconds on stage.
+Contestants are not required to use their entire time but should at least pause while crossing the stage to allow adequate time for posing and pictures.

 Event staff have absolute authority to disqualify any participant if necessary and these rules are subject to change.